-A report on catch documentation schemes (CDS) for deep-sea fisheries will be published in 2019, taking into account comments received on a draft version circulated in 2018.
+A report on catch documentation schemes (CDS) for deep-sea fisheries has been published as FAO Technical Report 629 (2018).
 The report considers options available for catch documentation schemes applied to deep-sea fisheries, taking into account the FAO Voluntary Guidelines on Catch Documentation Schemes.
 The report explores and makes recommendations on the organisational and institutional modalities that could be applied to deep sea-fisheries CDS.